laserpants/sagacious-cpp/README.md

 ## Smart pointers
 ### RAII
 The RAII idiom is a way of simplifying lifetime management of resources, such as heap memory, database connections, sockets, or files.
+Instead of having raw pointers flying around all over the code,

 ```cpp
 template <class T> class managed_ptr